 I will write these factors out, all nice and neat, with the factors lined up according to occurrance:

 This orderly listing, with each factor having its own column, will do most of the work for me.

 The Greatest Common Factor, the GCF, is the biggest ("greatest") number that will divide into (that is, the largest number that is a factor of) both 2940 and 3150.
 In other words, it's the number that contains all the factors common to both numbers.
 In this case, the GCF is the product of all the factors that 2940 and 3150 have in common.

 Looking at the nice neat listing, I can see that the numbers both have a factor of 2; 2940 has a second copy of the factor 2, but 3150 does not, so I can only count the one copy toward my GCF.
 The numbers also share one copy of 3, one copy of 5, and one copy of 7.

 2940: 2×2×3 ×5 ×7×7 3150: 2 ×3×3×5×5×7 ----:---------------- GCF: 2 ×3 ×5 ×7 = 210

 Then the GCF is 2 × 3 × 5 × 7 = 210.

-On the other hand, the Least Common Multiple, the LCM, is the smallest number that both 2940 and 3150 will divide into.
-That is, it is the smallest number that contains both 2940 and 3150 as factors, the smallest number that is a multiple of both these values.
-Then it will be the smallest number that contains one of every factor in these two numbers.
+On the other hand, the Least Common Multiple, the LCM, is the smallest ("least") number that both 2940 and 3150 will divide into.
+That is, it is the smallest number that contains both 2940 and 3150 as factors, the smallest number that is a multiple of both these values; it is the multiple common to the two values.
+Therefore, it will be the smallest number that contains every factor in these two numbers.